 Please note that there are no exceptions, exclusions, retrospective approval or blanket permissions.

 City's Research Ethics Committees provide assistance to academic and other staff and students through the provision of compliance and policy advice and approval of research protocols with ethical implications.
 City operates a framework of delegated authority, with some local committees in Departments/Divisions/Schools, all reporting to the Senate Research Ethics Committee.

 It should be noted that while research ethics committees are not normally charged with reviewing the design and methodology of research projects, they must sometimes consider elements of these in order to assess the risks and benefits of a project.
 If a study design does not adequately attain the stated aim of the investigation, then no benefit can be anticipated from conducting the study, and there is therefore no justification for inconveniencing people or potentially placing them at risk.

 If you are a student undertaking research involving human participants or identifiable personal data you need to seek ethics approval for your study following the same guidelines as staff, with the following exceptions:

 - The principal investigator on your project will always be your supervisor.
 This is because the supervisor is a City staff member and is responsibility for the conduct of the research.

 - Once your supervisor will submit your application to the relevant research ethics committee.
-Applications received directly from a student will be returned.

 Under GDPR, it is important that you tell research participants in the participant information sheet that their personal data may be used to inform a larger study or will be re-use as part of additional studies.